-- How would incorporating a gecko-inspired adhesive into your design make the product better? - Are there any limitations or drawbacks to using a gecko-inspired adhesive?
-If so, how would you overcome them? - What technologies might need to be developed to create or manufacture this design? - What are any constraints or drawbacks you can foresee with implementing this design? - Would there be any safety concerns regarding your product?
+- How would incorporating hook-and-loop tape into your design make the product better? - How would you overcome any limitations or drawbacks caused by using hook-and-loop tape in your design? - What technologies might need to be developed to create or manufacture this design? - What are any constraints or drawbacks you can foresee with implementing this design? - Would there be any safety concerns regarding your product?

-Now, create a sketch of your product design.
+Create a sketch of your product design.
 Make sure your design incorporates your previous research and exploration.